MJ Melendez Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays surrendered 180 total home runs last season (1.1 per game) to rank 20th in baseball.
+- The Blue Jays gave up 180 total home runs last season (1.1 per game) to rank 20th in baseball.

-- The Blue Jays will send Manoah (0-0) to make his second start of the season.
+- The Blue Jays will look to Gausman (0-1) in his second start this season.

-- The right-hander last pitched on Thursday against the St. Louis Cardinals, when he threw 3 1/3 innings, allowing five earned runs while giving up nine hits.
+- His most recent time out came on Saturday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering no earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.